-Table 5A, 5B and Figure 5.1 show the passenger revenue from 2013 to 2017 for the Dublin region and the growth over the past four years.
+Table 5A, 5B and Figure 5.1 shows the passenger revenue from 2013 to 2018 for the Dublin region and the growth over the past five years.
 Dublin Bus and Luas operate all their passenger services in the Dublin region while larnród Éireann DART and commuter services along with Bus Éireann Dublin commuter routes are included in the Dublin region here.
 Passenger revenues from larnród Éireann are not broken down by Dublin region and therefore the figures used in tables 5A and 5B are estimates only.

-Total passenger revenues in this region have been growing steadily over the past four years with larnród Éireann passenger revenue showing strongest growth followed closely by Luas.

-The total growth in passenger revenues shown in table 5B of almost 24% mirrors the growth in passenger journeys of almost 22%, in Table 2B, during the same period.
+Total passenger revenues in this region have been growing steadily over the past five years with Luas passenger revenue showing strongest growth, particularly in the last two years, followed closely by larnród Éireann.
+The total growth in passenger revenues shown in table 5B of almost 30% is on a par with the growth in passenger journeys of 27%, in Table 2B, during the same period.
 This reflects the strong relationship between passenger revenues and passenger journeys.
-It also reflects the low fare increases over the past few years and the movement from cash fares to cheaper Leap fares.
+It also reflects the expansion of services across all Operators and the increasing shift towards public transport, combined with low fare increases over the past few years and the movement from cash fares to cheaper Leap fares.

-Figure 5.1 clearly shows the dominance of Dublin Bus in the Dublin region with revenues greater than the other three operators combined.
+Figure 5.1 clearly shows the dominance of Dublin Bus in the Dublin region with revenues greater than the other three operators combined, with Go Ahead contributing less than 0.1% of this total.